ubademy11/basic_payment_sc/README.md

-# Seedifyuba
+# BasicPayments

-Smart contract and basic service to solve payments in the seedifyuba project.
+Smart contract and basic service to solve payments in the BasicPayments project.

 ## Installation